 Who We Are and What We Do

-The mission of Hearts & Hammers –Twin Cities is to provide exterior home improvement assistance for senior and disabled homeowners so that they may continue living independently.
+The mission of Hearts & Hammers –Twin Cities is to provide exterior home improvement assistance for Senior Citizens, Disabled, Veterans of the United States Armed Forces, and their Surviving Spouse so that they may continue living independently.

 This is accomplished by organizing teams of volunteers and providing them with the necessary leadership, expertise, resources, and materials.
 A typical Hearts & Hammers home requires significant exterior painting, moderate carpentry, and landscaping to restore the weatherproofing, security, and overall appearance of the home.
 Assistance is provided at no cost to homeowners and is completed on Program Days held twice yearly.
 Program Days represent the culmination of multiple activities, including home selection; Team Captain training; needs assessment; materials and resource coordination; volunteer registration; and site preparation.